MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 If you fit into the above example scenarios or similar, this document will help you to understand how to adopt the [Azure landing zone conceptual architecture](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture), alongside its [design principles](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles), whilst not utilizing DINE policies, initially (can optionally choose to gradually enable in the future), that help you achieve [policy-driven governance](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles#policy-driven-governance).

-## DeployIfNotExists policy usage in the Azure Landing Zone?
+## DeployIfNotExists policy usage in the Azure Landing Zone

-, it is important to first understand what and where they are used within the Azure landing zone reference implementations and why.
+Before diving into the steps you can take to avoid or gradually approach the usage of DINE policies, it is important to first understand what and where they are used within the Azure landing zone reference implementations and why.
 This will then help you to understand whether you want to completely prevent DINE policies from making changes within your Azure environment or not.

 ### Why?

 DINE policies are part of the Azure landing zone reference implementations to assist you and your organization to ultimately ensure your landing zones (also known as subscriptions) and resources within them are compliant; whilst also removing the operation burden for platform and landing zone teams as your Azure environment scales.

-For example, a new landing zone subscription is provisioned and placed into the “corp” management group.
+For example, a new landing zone subscription is provisioned and placed into the "corp" management group.

 DINE policies will then do the following to the landing zone subscription: